 They are pretty good at finding new homes on their own, in trees, abandoned structures, not-so-abandoned ceilings, and so on.

-The only reason beekeepers got involved in providing them with prime real estate is to make it easier to get at their honey pantry.
+The only reason beekeepers love providing them with prime real estate is to make it easier to get to their honey pantry.

 The beehive is where bee comfort and human convenience meet.

 This is why you will find that the various types of hives try to mimic a natural situation.
 That’s why most beehives are made of wood even today.

 Once upon a time, when man had a hankering for honey, he would kill the colony to get at it.

 That’s a pretty inefficient system, but that’s all we knew.
 Imagine if you had to kill a cow to get to the milk.

 The fact that the bees lived through that age is a testament to the claim that they don’t need us as much as we assume they do.

 So man, realizing the fatal flaw in this system, decided to find a way to keep the honey bees productive even as we raided the pantry.

 Now, let’s find out what beehive options you can provide for these enterprising tenants.